Word Meanings - PLASTIC - Book Publishers vocabulary database

 - MANIFOLD

 1. Various in kind or quality; many in number; numerous; multiplied; complicated.
 O Lord, how manifold are thy works!
 Ps. civ.
 24. I know your manifold transgressions.
 Amos v.
 12. 2.
-Exhibited at divers times or in various ways; -- used to qualify - VARIFORM
+Exhibited at divers times or in various ways; -- used to qualify - VARIOLATION

-Having different shapes or forms. - VARIOLATION
+Having different shapes or forms. - VARIX

 A uneven, permanent dilatation of a vein.
 Note: Varices are owing to local retardation of the venous circulation, and in some cases to relaxation of the parietes of the veins.
-They are very common in the superficial veins of the lower - CAPRICIOUS
+They are very common in the superficial veins of the lower - VARIATION

 Governed or characterized by caprice; apt to change suddenly; freakish; whimsical; changeable.
 "Capricious poet."
 Shak.
 "Capricious humor."
 Hugh Miller.
 A capricious partiality to the Romish practices.
 Hallam.
 Syn. -- Freakish; whimsical; fanciful; - VARICOSITY